mcmcgrath13/bike-tour-blog/content/blog/2022-06-09-day-18-my-moms-last-ride/index.md

 We’ll spend the next couple of days here, and then I’ll head into Canada.

-+ I think of this trip in four phases.
+ℹ️ I think of this trip in four phases.
 The first is riding to Buffalo with my mom.
 Next is from here to my friend Martha Grace’s house in WI for a long Fourth of July weekend visit.
 Third is from  WI to Glacier National Park where I’ll meet up with MJ and bike to the pacific coast for phase four.